microsoft/promptflow/README.md

 ## Quick Start ⚡

-This section will guide you quick start with Prompt flow from creating a simple chat flow from template.

-### Initialize a prompt flow
+### Initialize a Prompt Flow

-Initiate a prompt flow from **chat template** by running the following CLI command.
-This will create a new **flow folder** named `my_chatbot` and initiate flow files within it.
+To initiate a prompt flow from a chat template, use the following command.
+It creates a new **flow folder** named `my_chatbot` and generates the necessary flow files within it.
 The `--flow` argument is the path to the flow folder.

 ```sh
 pf flow init --flow ./my_chatbot --type chat